-As part of Arch Capital Group Ltd ("ACGL"), we maintain a Code of Business Conduct (the "Code") which sets expectations and provides guidance to our employees in key areas, including honest and fair dealing, anti-bribery and corruption, potential conflicts of interest, gifts, safety, harassment and discrimination prevention, antitrust and competition and document retention.
+As part of Arch Capital Group Ltd ("ACGL"), a publicly listed Bermuda exempted company listed on the NASDAQ Stock Exchange, we maintain a Code of Business Conduct (the "Code") which sets expectations and provides guidance to our employees in key areas, including honest and fair dealing, anti-bribery and corruption, potential conflicts of interest, gifts, safety, harassment and discrimination prevention, antitrust and competition and document retention.
 Our Code applies to everyone, including the Board, and is reviewed regularly to remain current with changing laws, regulations and industry best practices.